One of the most frequent questions we hear about lactose intolerance is, can I still drink dairy?

 Will I still get the same nutrients from lactose-free milk?

-Yes, you will still get the same nine essential nutrients found in regular milk.
+Yes, you will still get the same thirteen essential nutrients found in regular milk with no additional calories to make the milk lactose-free.

 What are the best cheeses to eat if you’re lactose intolerant?